asg017/sqlite-tg/docs.md

 A [pointer function](#pointer-functions) that returns a point geometry with the given `x` and `y` values.
 This value will appear to be `NULL` on direct access, and is meant for performance critical SQL queries where you want to avoid serializing/de-serializing.

-TODO mention that pointer values don't exist past CTE boundaries and must be serialized

 ```sql
 select tg_point(1, 2); -- appears to be NULL

 select tg_to_wkt(tg_point(1, 2)); -- 'POINT(1 2)'
 ```

-==

 <h4 name="tg_multipoint"><code>tg_multipoint(p1, p2, ...)</code></h4>